galaxyproject/galaxy-hub/src/support/chrom-identifiers/index.md

 *Method 4*

-To adjust the Ensembl/Other reference annotation to match a UCSC-sourced reference genome, add a "chr" to the chromosome name, so that "N" becomes "chrN".
+To adjust the Ensembl/Other reference annotation to match a UCSC-sourced reference genome (or another source that uses UCSC-style chromosome names), add a "chr" to the chromosome name, so that "N" becomes "chrN".
 Using tools from the group "Text Manipulation" do the following:

+For tabular data (BED, Interval, GTF/GFF datasets with header removed):

-1. "Add column" = add "chr" to the original dataset as a new column.
+1. Tool **Add column** = add "chr" to the original dataset as a new column.
-1. "Merge Columns" = merge "c7" with "c1"
+1. Tool **Merge Columns** = merge "c7" with "c1"
-1. "Cut" = cut "c8,c2,c3,c4,c5,c6" (replace c1 & c7 - with merged c8 - the new chrom identifier)
+1. Tool **Cut** = cut "c8,c2,c3,c4,c5,c6" (replace c1 & c7 - with merged c8 - the new chrom identifier)
 1. Click on the pencil icon for the result dataset, then the tab for "Datatype".
 Assign "bed" and save.
 Allow the metadata to complete assignment (the "yellow" dataset state)
 1. Now click on the tab for "Attributes" and assign the remaining columns.
 Strand = 6, name = 4, and score = 5.
 Save.
 For best results with certain downstream tools, allow the metadata to complete assignment

+For wig/wiggle data:

+1. Tool **Replace parts of text**
+1. File to process: Use Multi-select select wig datasets to fix (one or more)
+1. Find pattern: chrom=
+1. Replace with: chrom=chr
+1. Remainder of options left at default

 ### Any mixed sourced data